-Your Itinerary The western islands have a pristine untouched quality, which is most evident as you sail along the western coast of Isabela and through the narrow Bolivar Channel separating the Island from Fernandina.
-The western islands receive a double dose of upwelling (from both the Humboldt and Cromwell Currents) and as a result there is cool nutrient rich water, which makes for abundant marine life, in the form of Penguins, Flightless Cormorants, Marine Iguanas and Whales... not to mention the sea birds, sea lions and the other amazing Galapagos wildlife which thrive here.
-Going on deck at night and seeing the numerous large bioluminescent particles is a quite an experience.
-The itinerary also includes the beautiful island of Genovesa one of the outpost islands for seabirds far in the north.
-Day 1 Baltra Arrival at the airport in Galapagos
+The western islands have a pristine untouched quality, which is most evident as you sail along the western coast of Isabela and through the narrow Bolivar Channel separating the Island from Fernandina.
+The western islands receive a double dose of upwelling (from both the Humboldt and Cromwell Currents) and as a result there is cool nutrient rich water, which makes for abundant marine life, in the form of colonies of penguins, Flightless Cormorants, Marine Iguanas, dolphins and whales.
+Going on deck at night and seeing the numerous large bioluminescent particles is quite an experience.
+Day 1 Arrive Baltra You will be met at the airport by your guide and crew from the Tip Top IV and will set off navigating to your first visitor site.
 North Seymour A great variety of Galapagos wildlife is provided in the loop trail on this small island.
-The highlight of your visit here will be the largest colony of Magnificent and Great Frigatebirds in the Galapagos as well as a colony of Bluefooted Boobies.
-In addition, there are Sea Lions, Marine Iguanas, Lava Lizards, Swallow-tailed Gulls, and a few secretive, but very large Land Iguanas.
-Activities: Hiking (1.2 mi / 2 km), Snorkelling & dinghy ride Difficulty: Moderate/difficult Type of Landing: Dry landing Highlights & Animals: Land & Marine Iguanas, Frigatebirds, Blue-footed Boobies, Sea Lions, sea birds.
+The highlight of your visit here will be the largest colony of Magnificent and Great Frigatebirds in the Galapagos as well as a colony of Blue-footed Boobies.
+In addition, there are Sea lions, Marine Iguanas, Lava Lizards, Swallow-tailed Gulls, and a few secretive, but very large Land Iguanas.
+Activities: Hiking (1.2 mi / 2 km), Snorkelling & dinghy ride Difficulty: Moderate/difficult Type of Landing: Dry landing Highlights & Animals: Land & Marine Iguanas, Frigatebirds, Blue-footed Boobies, Sea lions, sea birds.
 Snorkelling: Rays, Reef Shark, fish, Garden Eels